galahseno/NoteMark/Readme.md

 ## Project Status

 This project is divided in 4 different milestones that are launched every fortnight.
-We are currently working in **milestone 2**
+We are currently working in **milestone 3**

 ### 🚨 Latest Features ###

-- **All Notes Screen**
+- **Settings Screen**
-  - Display list of Note with offline support.
-  - Create new note with default title
+  - New button for logging user out
 - **Detail Note Screen**
-  - Display detail Note.
+  - Now detail note screen has 3 different modes:
-  - Update Note data
-  - Implemented toast for message.
+    - View: Just shows the note
+    - Read: Shows the note hiding the elements from the UI
+    - Edit: Allows to edit the note

 ---